pravatn01/Customer-Churn-Analysis-and-Prediction/README.md

 # 📊 Churn Prediction and Analysis Dashboard

 ## Project Overview
-This project analyzes customer churn patterns and predicts at-risk new joiners to support proactive retention strategies.
+This power bi project analyzes customer churn patterns and predicts at-risk new joiners to support proactive retention strategies.
 Telecommunications companies can leverage these insights to engage high-risk customers effectively.

 ---